 Studying the Internal Structure of Carbon Nanotubes with SAXS

-A polymer/multi-walled carbon nanotubes composite was measured with the SAXSpace system.
-The internal structure of the nanotubes was determined by calculating the electron density profile of the nanotube’s cross-section.
+A polymer/multi-walled carbon nanotubes composite was measured by small-angle X-ray scattering.
+The internal structure of the nanotubes was characterized by calculating the electron density profile of the nanotube’s cross-section.

 Carbon nanotubes (CNTs) are allotropes of carbon with a cylindrical nanostructure.
-Composite materials containing CNTs exhibit interesting and novel properties which make them potentially useful in many fields, such as materials science, electronics, optics and others.
+Composite materials consisting of CNTs dispersed in a polymer matrix exhibit interesting and at the same time novel properties which make them potentially useful in many fields, such as materials science, electronics, optics and others.

-Small-angle X-ray scattering is sensitive to electron density variations in a material.
-Therefore, the internal structure of CNTs can be determined by calculating the electron-density profile of the cross-section.
+Small-angle X-ray scattering (SAXS) is sensitive to electron density variations within an inhomogeneous (core-shell type) nanomaterial.
+Therefore, the internal structure of such materials can be determined by measuring the small-angle scattering pattern and calculating the electron-density profile of the material’s cross-section.